-The brightness of the Specular highlight is automatically linked to its size due to the Standard Surface Surface shader's energy conserving nature.
+The brightness of the specular highlight is automatically linked to its size due to the standard_surface shader's energy-conserving nature.
 In the example below, all of the materials are reflecting the same amount of light, but the rougher surface is spreading it out in multiple directions.
 However, with low amounts of roughness, the surface is reflecting a more concentrated amount of light.

 To get variation in the highlights of the surface, a map should be connected to the Specular Roughness.
 This will influence not only the brightness of the highlight but also its size and the sharpness of the environmental reflection.

-You may need to connect the file texture to a Range shader to see any results in the Specular Roughness.
+You can connect the file texture to a range shader to control the effect of the specular_roughness.

 Out Color R of file texture connected to Specular Roughness